The Road of a Thousand Kasbahs Tours

 Day 3: Ait Ben Haddou - Ouarzazate - Skoura

-You leave Marrakech at 9 am to begin the journey to explore the Moroccan desert to the south.
+You leave Marrakech at 9 am to begin the journey to The Road of a Thousand Kasbahs in order to explore the Moroccan desert to the south.

 You’ll start by crossing the Atlas Mountains over the Tizi n’Tichka Pass, a road-building masterpiece that peaks at 2260 meters above sea level.
 Before it was built by the French in 1936, the only other way to cross the High Atlas was by road, then by camel train, and the zigzag layout of the road suggested it would be arduous.